Hot products, big profits

 Multiple t-shirts in different colors on hangers.

-The shirt type, material, color, and printing method you choose will have a massive impact on how the transferred image turns out.
+The shirt type, material, color, and printing method you choose will significantly impact how the transferred image turns out.
+Before you begin, browse the Printify Catalog to find the best t-shirt fabric for printing your design, along with every shirt style available.

 Material matters